 Special Olympics USA Games are held every four years and typically offer competition in all summer sports.
 Winter sports are not offered at USA Games.
 The USA Games began in 2006.
 The next USA Games will be held in 2022 in Orlando, Florida.
 For USA Games, Iowa supports its own delegation and selects all athletes and coaches.

-Special Olympics World Games are held in summer and winter sports, alternating every two years.
-The next World Winter Games will be held in 2022 in Kazan, Russia, and the next World Games will be held in 2023 in Berlin, Germany.
+Special Olympics World Games are held in summer and winter, alternating every two years.
+The next World Winter Games will be held in 2023 in Kazan, Russia, and the next World Games will be held in 2023 in Berlin, Germany.
 For World Games, Iowa is part of the larger USA delegation and only selects athletes to represent the state.
 Coaches are selected through an application process managed by the USA Management Team.

 Regardless of the level of competition, the timelines and selection process is fairly standard.
 It does involve many steps and different levels of the Special Olympics organization; however, below are the general timelines for higher levels of competition.

 Host location determines sports and the number of athletes it can host in each sport.
 Countries and/or states then request quota based on various factors including participation levels in available sports, when sports were last represented at a higher level of competition and financial resources to support their quota request.